ArtISTTT/adhd-reader-privacy-policy/index.md

 ### Security

 I value your trust in using this Service.
-Since AHDH Reader does not collect or transmit personal data, all user content remains on the user’s device.
+Since AHDH Book Reader does not collect or transmit personal data, all user content remains on the user’s device.

 However, please remember that no method of electronic storage is 100% secure and reliable, and I cannot guarantee absolute security.